 Eventually, the majority of the equity was bought out by Premira, another equity firm based in London.
-When Primera owned a large portion, the company expanded into Ireland and England and, in 2012, Ancestry opened up their European headquarters in Dublin.
-In 2016, Silver Lake and GIC obtained significant amounts of equity within Ancestry, and then we eventually move into when Blackstone acquired the majority in 2020.
+When Primera owned a large portion, the company expanded into Ireland and England, and in 2012, Ancestry opened up its European headquarters in Dublin.
+In 2016, Silver Lake and GIC obtained significant amounts of equity within Ancestry, and then we eventually moved into when Blackstone acquired the majority in 2020.

 Why did Blackstone buy Ancestry?